“It’s like they dance through the journey of their relationship”.

 Hesslegrave and Oliver are at times electric together, and as they move with their bodies and words there is a connection that is at times playful, angry, explosive and heartbreaking.
 As Oliver hurls invectives, the spittle flies across the stage like stinging acid, and in those moments when their shared tragedy is at the surface, it is simply devastating.

 Hesslegrave finds many layers in her performance; at one point she oozes both wrath and love as she talks of cutting off her partner’s cock.

 Even in the more fantastic moments of Ridley’s script the two are convincing, which makes those moments when they get to the truth that more crushing; as small details of their tragedy are revealed it is at times difficult to hold back tears.

 Director Sabrina Evertt helps immensely by stripping away any artifice.
 Here we simply get Hesslegrave and Oliver, alone on stage, with only their bodies and voices to tell the story.
 She is, of course, helped immensely by choreographer Joel Sturrock who, despite two actors not trained as dancers, gets them to do some surprising things.
 What makes the choreography even more remarkable is that it all must be performed while reciting Ridley’s text.

-Everything is wrapped inside Julie Casselman’s hypnotic original music and sound design, rivaling the best that you will see on film, as it emphasises the transitions, and then quickly disappears into the background.
+Everything is wrapped inside Julie Casselman’s hypnotic original music and sound design, rivalling the best that you will see on film, as it emphasizes the transitions, and then quickly disappears into the background.

 Tender Napalm by Philip Ridley.
 Directed by Sabrina Evertt.
 A Twenty Something Theatre production.
 On stage at the Havana Theatre (1212 Commercial Dr, Vancouver) until November 8.
 Visit http://twentysomethingtheatre.com for tickets and information.